Nexmo/station/_partials/reusable/configure-webhook-urls.md

 ## Configure your webhook URLs

-There are at least two webhooks you need to configure:
+There are at least two webhooks you must configure:

 * Message Status webhook
 * Inbound Message webhook

-If you want to receive inbound messages you need to configure and handle an Inbound Message Webhook URL.
-When an inbound message is received this webhook URL is invoked with the message payload.
+When messages status updates are generated, such as `delivered`, `rejected` or `accepted`, callbacks will be received on the _Message Status_ webhook URL.

-If you wish to get a status update on a sent message, such as `delivered`, `rejected` or `accepted`, then you need to configure and handle the message status webhook.
+When an inbound message is received, a callback with message payload is invoked on the _Inbound Message_ webhook URL.

-> **IMPORTANT:** At the very least your webhook handler should return a 200 response for inbound callbacks.
+> **IMPORTANT:** Both webhook URLs should be configured.
+At the very least your webhook handlers should return 200 responses for both Inbound Message and Message Status callbacks.
+This ensures potential [callback queuing](#callback-queue) issues are avoided.

 ### To configure the webhook URLs